era-things/erabooru/README.md

 - Node.js and npm

 ## Starting the stack
-1. Copy `.env.example` to `.env` to configure the database and MinIO credentials.
-Docker Compose will automatically load these values.
+1. Copy `.env.example` to `.env` to configure the database, MinIO credentials and Bleve index path.
+Docker Compose automatically loads these values and mounts `./bleve-index` to `${BLEVE_PATH}` inside the containers.
 When running the stack entirely in containers, set `MINIO_ENDPOINT=caddy:9000` so the backend uses the proxy.
 2. Start the databases with Docker Compose:
    ```sh
    docker compose up -d